iamdhrutipatel/Chater/README.md

 #### 4. After fireing the queries, at the end a bot will provide response according to user's query.

 ## Video Demonstartion
+You can find the video of running application from [here](https://github.com/iamdhrutipatel/Chater/blob/main/Implementation%20Video.mov).

 ## Facing any issues???
 Feel free to [open an issue](https://github.com/iamdhrutipatel/Chater/issues/new?assignees=&labels=Query&title=Query).
 I'll be glad to help you.❤️